asbjornh/view-models/docs/eslint-plugin.md

 ## Configuration

 All rules support a `include` option for specifying what files the rule should be active for.
 The option takes a list of strings that are matched to the name of a file.
 The default value for `include` is `[".jsx"]` which means the rules will run for files that include `.jsx` in the file name.
+Example (applies to all rules):

 ```json
 {